 So I will leave you to your six day world and love you anyway, just as I ask the skeptics to leave me to the fuzzied-up God of my fathers and of my mothers and, perhaps to love me, too – leave me to these and I will leave you to your myths of molecules that wish to transcend mere valence and go to the opera, and drag race, and dine, which is no different than what I have been saying all along anyway, with my fuzzy vocabulary of faith – you, with your manly experiments and equations.

-soft pillow of an idiosyncratic theology over here; purple drapes of pomp and ritual there; a field experiment on quarks over the hills; but a shared candelabra to keep the night at bay – set that here, please, between us, so that we can at least see each other’s needy eyes and faces and hands, and, together, pray (or whatever it is you do) that the sun will rise for both of us, so that we can go on disagreeing about the pointless things that keep us apart in the arrogant hours of day.
+soft pillow of an idiosyncratic theology over here; purple drapes of pomp and ritual there; a field experiment on quarks over the hill; but a shared candelabra to keep the night at bay – set that here, please, between us, so that we can at least see each other’s needy eyes and faces and dying hands, and, together, pray -- or whatever it is you do -- that the sun will rise for both of us, so that we can go on disagreeing about the pointless things that keep us apart in the arrogant hours of day.

 Same time tonight, then; I’ll bring the candles, you bring the light.

 Here, as This It’s OK to be where we are; it’s OK.
 It’s OK to inhabit this trouble-ridden body, the body that breaks, that is diseased and riddled with pain more often than we would like, or can stand.

 It’s OK to think that we are but a stage on life’s way, that we are not what the whole thing is about, that we are still leather-knuckled brutes, mixed with a little angel, here and there.

 Whenever we claim some superlative station, we ought to know that disappointment lurks but a moment away – it always has, hasn’t it?

 The earthworm knows better, and so does the seagull; they, at least, get it – they will never have books or libraries or Winchesters, but only the earth and the air.